Jonghwap/Jonghwap.github.io/README.md

 ├── _layouts
 |   └── homepage.html                         #  the html template for the homepage
 ├── _sass
-|   ├── minimal-light.scss                    #  this file will be compiled into a CSS file to control the style of the page
+|   ├── minimal-light-no-dark-mode.scss       #  this file will be compiled into a CSS file to control the style of the page
-|   └── minimal-light-no-dark-mode.scss       #  this file is similar to minimal-light.scss with the dark mode disabled
 ├── assets                                    #  some files
 ├── html_source_file                          #  compiled HTML files
 ├── .gitignore                                #  this file specifies intentionally untracked files that Git should ignore